kubernetes/community/archive/wg-security-audit/letter-to-steering.md

 At KubeCon San Diego, we presented the results of the audit with a call to action for the broader community to take the findings and drive them into a better, more secure, Kubernetes.
 We were met with far more support than we could reasonably channel in our current form.

-We worked with members of SIG Auth, the Product Security Committee, the SIG Docs Security subproject, and the CIS Benchmark maintainers to identify underserved aspects of their domains.
+We worked with members of SIG Auth, the Security Response Committee, the SIG Docs Security subproject, and the CIS Benchmark maintainers to identify underserved aspects of their domains.
 To express the scope and responsibilities of the new SIG, we all collaborated on a draft charter for your consideration.

 We hope that the entire group behind this draft charter can serve the Kubernetes project via this SIG.